stoikheia/OpenMPICCXcodePluginForXcode4/README.md

-OpenMPICCXcodePluginForXcode4
+OpenMPICCXcodePluginForXcode
 =============================

-OpenMPICC XcodePlugin for Xcode4.x
+OpenMPICC XcodePlugin for Xcode4.x, Xcode5.x

 ##Version

-Version number in the plugin name "4.2" is LLVM version which used by openmpicc.
+Version number in the plugin name "4.2" and "5.1" is LLVM version which used by openmpicc.

+##Availabe Xcode Version

+* Xcode4.x : Corresponding plugin is in OpenMPICCXcodePluginForXcode4 Folder.

+* Xcode5.x : Corresponding plugin is in OpenMPICCXcodePluginForXcode5 Folder.

 ##USAGE